stevemcd1/stevemcd1.github.io/WolfWebs/events.md

 ### Previous Events

 #### April 19, 2024
-Scott Duxbury  </n>
+Scott Duxbury, "A General Framework for Micro Macro Analysis in Social Networks"
-Associate Professor of Sociology
+ - Associate Professor of Sociology
-University of North Carolina at Chapel Hill
+ - University of North Carolina at Chapel Hill
-"A General Framework for Micro Macro Analysis in Social Networks"

 #### April 12, 2024
 Craig Rawlings